 In medical school, most physicians receive less than 5 hours of education on nutrition, sleep, stress or other lifestyle factors.
 However, these are the main factors leading to chronic disease.
 Most physicians in traditional practice do not have the time, nor are they adequately trained to address the underlying causes of complex, chronic disease such as Alzheimer’s.

 Are you experiencing dementia symptoms?
 Memory loss, confusion, agitation, slowed function, poor decision making, forgetfulness, and maybe even denial?
 Have you had an exam from a Neurologist and been given a diagnosis of Subjective Cognitive Impairment, Mild Cognitive Impairment diagnosis or Alzheimer’s Disease?
 Are you scared of what the future may hold for you and your family, or have you lost hope?

 As you read further you’ll discover that your cognitive decline can be stopped, and even reversed.
 With the right program involving a comprehensive assessment, multiple treatment modalities and the right team of medical providers and coaches, you can regain your memory, executive function, focus and quality of life!

-We call these living in the wonder years… “I wonder where my keys are?”, “I wonder what his name is?”
-“I wonder if I left the stove on?”.
-Some memory loss is natural, and tip of the tongue moments, or random occurrences of lost words does not mean you have dementia.
-We do understand that Cognitive Decline starts years, and even decades prior to the first symptoms, so if you are experiencing other symptoms in conjunction with a change in your memory, you should get an assessment.
+We call these living in the wonder years… “I wonder where my keys are?” – “I wonder what his name is?” – “I wonder if I left the stove on?”.
+Some memory loss is natural, and the tip of the tongue moments or random occurrences of lost words does not mean you have dementia.
+We do understand that cognitive impairment starts years, and even decades prior to the first symptoms, so if you are experiencing other symptoms in conjunction with a change in your memory, you should get an assessment.

 Subjective Cognitive Impairment (SCI)